microsoft/TypeScript/CONTRIBUTING.md

 The files in `lib/` are used to bootstrap compilation and usually **should not** be updated unless publishing a new version or updating the LKG.

+NOTE: Although LKG isn't updated on every change, CI will still verify that changes work if LKG is regenerated.
+So, you may want to run `gulp lkg` and `gulp local` as part of testing to uncover potential bugs.

 ### Modifying generated library files

 The files `src/lib/dom.generated.d.ts` and `src/lib/webworker.generated.d.ts` both represent type declarations for the DOM and are auto-generated.
 To make any modifications to them, you will have to direct changes to https://github.com/Microsoft/TSJS-lib-generator